MEI LAB

 Enabling Safe and Durable Gene Therapy for Rare Diseases

 Gene therapy holds great promise, but its success depends on getting a therapeutic gene to the right cells, in the right amount, at the right time.
 We design delivery systems that improve targeting and safety, addressing one of the field's most significant challenges: achieving reliable, tissue- and cell-specific gene delivery.
-Our diseases of interest include DMD, ALS, Huntington's, and Hunter’s, etc.
+Our diseases of interest include DMD, ALS, Huntington's disease, and Hunter’s disease, etc. One of the key challenges in gene therapy for rare diseases is the adverse immunogenic responses to viral-based gene delivery vectors, which we’re currently developing biotherapeutic interventions to modulate.
+Our lab also works on developing non-viral gene delivery systems to enable gene therapy without adverse immunogenicity responses.